The holonomy of a singular leaf: Introduction

 \begin{convention*} For $\mathbf G$ a groupoid over a manifold $M$, and $ X,Y \subset M$, we use the following notations:

 \end{convention*}

-{\textbf{Acknowledgment}} We acknowledge crucial discussions with Iakovos Androulidakis (for $ \mathcal F$-connections) and Pavol \v{S}evera (for fundamental groups of NQ-manifolds): We will mark them in the text in due place.
-We also thank the workshop and conference ``Singular Foliations'' in Paris Diderot and Leuven where the content of the article was presented, and in particular Sylvain Lavau, Thomas Strobl and Marco Zambon.
+{\textbf{Acknowledgments.}} We acknowledge crucial discussions with Iakovos Androulidakis (for $ \fol{F}$-connections) and Pavol \v{S}evera (for fundamental groups of NQ-manifolds): We will mark them in the text in due places.
+We also thank the workshop and conference ``Singular Foliations'' in Paris Diderot and Leuven where the content of the article was presented.
+We also express special gratitude to Sylvain Lavau, Thomas Strobl, Marco Zambon and Chenchang Zhu.
 L. R. was supported by the Ruhr University Research School PLUS, funded by Germany’s Excellence Initiative [DFG GSC 98/3] and the PRIME programme of the German Academic Exchange Service (DAAD) with funds from the German Federal Ministry of Education and Research (BMBF).
+Both authors were supported by CNRS MITI 80 Prime projet ``Granum''. {Finally, we would like to thank the referee for his suggestions to clarify the article and improve the exposition.}